Festive Hours

 A very good raincoat and jacket is definitely recommended.
 So is a wide-brimmed hat.

-After the first week, I moved to the Sutton camp, down south; I loved this camp.
-It has great views and a lovely spacious covered veranda.
+The camp I stayed in had great views and a lovely spacious covered veranda.
 Charli, one of the monitors lives in the cottage next door and is in ‘charge’.

 Tip: Please keep the doors and windows closed at dusk, to prevent insects getting in.
 Insect repellant is a must, so is the insect bite cream.
 Please also do bring a power pack to charge phones etc.